bucs445fall2025/project-team-7/sprints/ch3_sprint/sprint.md

 ## **Test Environment:**
 [Define how the application will be tested.
 Will you use automated tests?
 What environment will the tests run in?]
 - Test cases on VS code.
-- A seperate file with all of the test cases will be created
+- A seperate file with all of the test cases will be created and put into a testing folder
 # **Team Setup**